vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-creating-a-new-custom-page.md

 > ℹ️ You can manage each page's title and template in the Pages section, within the admin's CMS.

-However, you may want to create a new custom page to attend your store's specific needs.
-In this case, a new URL and content to go with it must be created by you from scratch.
+However, you may want to create a new custom page to meet your store's specific needs.
+In this case, you must create a new URL and template to accompany it.

-## Step by step
+## Instructions

 Follow the steps below and learn how to define a different layout and path for a new store page:

-1. Create a **new template** in your Store Theme.
+1. Create a new template in your Store Theme.
-2. Create your **new page's path**.
+2. Create your new page's path.
-3. **Add content** to your page.
+3. Add content to your page.
-4. Making your new theme content **publicly available**.
+4. Make your new theme content **publicly available**.

 ### Creating the new template